DERETU/DSK-UpdatedItems/README.md

 If you need any help, you can reach out to me on discord (@deretu).
 I rarely read my email or github.

-The 2 functions in this script are
+The 3 functions in this script are
  - DSK_UpdatedItems_refreshConfig() for refreshing the config
  - DSK_UpdatedItems_refreshItems(player) for refreshing the items in a player's inventory
+ - DSK_UpdatedItems_removeItem(string) for removing an item, deleting all the variables it uses and removing it from every group

 # Content for future updates

 There are a couple things I have planned for the future.
 This includes
- - Grouping items
  - More preserved values
  - Better ingame tutorial
  - Listing items in a gui